pulibrary/tigerdata-app/docs/aterm_101.md

 ```

 ### Labels and tags
-Tags and Labels are a kind of metadata that we can easily added to assets in MediaFlux.
+Tags and Labels are a kind of metadata that we can easily add to assets in MediaFlux.
 Tags apply to all versions of a given asset whereas labels apply to a specific version.
 See the help for `asset.tag.add` and `asset.label.type.create` for more information.

 TODO: Add examples once we have access to `dictionary.create`, `dictionary.add`, and `asset.tag.add`

 ## Namespaces and Collection Assets
-MediaFlux uses the concept of _namespaces_ and _collection assets_ to organize and the entire list of assets stored on a server.
-Each of this concepts provides different features and you need both to properly organize your data.
+MediaFlux uses the concept of _namespaces_ and _collection assets_ to organize the entire list of assets stored on a server.
+Each of these concepts provides different features and you need both to properly organize your data.

 ### Namespaces
 Namespaces allows you to segment the list of assets on your server at a very basic level.
 All assets in MediaFlux belong to one (and only one) namespace.
 Assets names _must be unique_ within a namespace.
 You can apply Access Control Lists (ACL) to namespaces.